Overnight Newborn Care

-Creating an optimal sleep environment and initiating a nighttime routine that works for your family.
+Creating an optimal sleep environment and establishing a nighttime routine that works for your family.

 Comprehensive notes on your baby’s feeds, diapers, and sleep, so when you awaken the next morning you are fully caught up.

-Handling baby-related duties including washing bottles and pump parts, bagging/storing breast milk, preparing formula, organization of the nursery, restocking essentials, refreshing changing stations, and starting baby laundry as needed.
+Assistance with baby-related household tasks including washing bottles and pump parts, bagging/storing breast milk, preparing formula, organization of the nursery, restocking essentials, refreshing changing stations, and starting baby laundry as needed.

 -